I'm looking for information about

 The IRB recognizes that it can be difficult to determine the relationship of event or events to a specific drug/device/procedure when there are several contributing factors.
 Events should be rated according to the following parameters:

-Per 2018 Flexibility Initiative, some ongoing studies no longer require annual Continuing Review (CR).
+Per 2018 Revised Common Rule, some ongoing studies no longer require annual Continuing Review (CR).
 The study workspace indicates “No Continuing Review Required for this application” when applicable.
 Studies not requiring CR should report only potential Unanticipated Problems (UaPs or UPIRSOs) that come to the attention of the study team.
 Routine AEs need not be reported.
 This also applies to studies that previously had an approved Study-specific AE reporting plan.

 Unanticipated Problems meet all of the following criteria: